elsasserlab/minute/docs/reference.md

 to run.

 **`mapq_bigwigs`**.
 Produces extra bigWigs `mapq.bw` filtered by mapping quality.
+This requires a `mapping_quality_bigwig` parameter value higher than zero in the `minute.yaml` configuration.

 **`pooled_only`**.
 Produces only the bigWigs for the pooled replicates.

+**`no_bigwigs`**.
+Runs the default pipeline but skips the bigWig generation entirely.
+This is useful for a quick check on QC metrics, since the rest of the steps are significantly faster than bigWig generation.

+**`no_scaling`**.
+Skips entirely the scaling statistics and bigWigs.
+Produces only unscaled bigWigs and a MultiQC report with only non-scaling QC metrics.